marshallmarshal/Websites/README.md

 Welcome to my Web Development Portfolio repository.
 This repository showcases websites I have designed and developed for clients, demonstrating my skills in frontend development, backend integration, and database-driven systems.

-# Source code is not publicly available due to client and hosting considerations.
+**NOTE:** Source code is not publicly available due to client and hosting considerations.
 Screenshots are provided to demonstrate functionality and design.

 # About Me

 - I am a Web & App Developer with over 5 years of experience in:

--Responsive Web Design
+- Responsive Web Design

 - PHP Backend Development